renukasastry/Jumbo-tests/manual_tests/charters/miscellaneous/MyJumbo.Tooltips.md

 ## Bugs
 ###iOS
-[JUMBOAPP-4306](https://icemobile.atlassian.net/browse/JUMBOAPP-4306) - Tooltip is not aligned if colored statusbar is displayed
+[JUMBOAPP-4306](https://icemobile.atlassian.net/browse/JUMBOAPP-4306) - Tooltip is not aligned if colored status bar is displayed

 ###Android